ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 # Appendix A - Acknowledgements

+All Copyright Notices are included in Appendix C

 ## JRibbonBar Project

 The GUIsliceBuilder's Ribbon code is provided by the JRibbonBar project written by Csekme Krisztián, Software Engineer at CalTec.